 - Investment Board Nepal (IBN) is the government agency for promoting FDI and thereby the Nepalese economy.
 FDI projects in hydropower, agriculture, information technology and tourism are encouraged.
 More information on the investment rules and incentives in Nepal can be found on the IBN website.

 - Nepal’s cumulative FDI was US$541 million as at end-2014, with India and China being the major sources.
-According to statistics of China’s Ministry of Commerce, Chinese cumulative FDI in Nepal was US$138.3 million as at end-2014.
+According to UNCTAD, Nepal’s cumulative FDI was US$653 million as at end-2016.
+According to statistics of China’s Ministry of Commerce, Chinese cumulative FDI in Nepal was US$291.9 million as at end 2015.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.